 All participants were aware of the likelihood that Communist Party Secretary General Leonid Brezhnev would hold a reception in the Kremlin for a limited number of Council members on Wednesday evening, December 6th, which, as many understood, was Brezhnev’s birthday.
 Various companies were enlisted to help mark the event with gifts related to their businesses.
 One of my corporate clients obliged by sending in airfreight 1,000 pounds of their dog food as a gift for the Chairman’s kennel.
 That went without mention from the dais, though other dog-related presents are noted in my diary entry below.

-In any case, the printed invitations to the event were distributed just a couple of hours in advance and only two busloads of us received them.
+In any case, the printed invitations to the event were distributed at our hotel just a couple of hours in advance and only two busloads of us received them.
 My inclusion may be explained on the technicality that I was a ‘corporate president’ which was a prerequisite, but more generally attested to the appreciation of the powers that be for the companies I was bringing to the negotiating table.

 Evening Reception at the Kremlin, Грановитая Палата 7.15pm – 10.00pm